About Audio

 No vacancies

-Weā€™re always on the lookout for super-talented, passionate people - if you've developed games for console or PC then we'd love to hear from you.
+We don’t have any opportunities right now, but we are always on the lookout for super-talented, passionate people - if you think you fit the bill, then we'd love to hear from you.
 Drop us a line at recruitment@frontier.co.uk